1

 How much do forensic economics jobs pay per year?

-As of Jun 15, 2026, the average yearly pay for forensic economics in the United States is $61,156.00, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average yearly pay for forensic economics in the United States is $61,156.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $54,000.00 and $69,000.00 per year, depending on experience, location, and employer.

-What types of cases or industries do Forensic Economists typically work with?
+What types of cases or industries do forensic economists typically work with?

 Forensic Economists often work on cases involving personal injury, wrongful death, employment disputes, business valuation, and commercial litigation.
 They may be engaged by law firms, insurance companies, government agencies, or consulting firms, collaborating closely with attorneys, claims adjusters, and other expert witnesses.
 Their day-to-day tasks include data gathering, economic impact analysis, report writing, and sometimes delivering testimony in court.
 Gaining experience across different types of cases helps Forensic Economists build a versatile skill set and enhances future career opportunities within the field.

-What is a forensic job?
+What is a forensic economist?

 A Forensic Economics job involves analyzing economic damages in legal cases, such as personal injury, wrongful death, employment disputes, and business losses.
 Forensic economists use financial modeling, statistical analysis, and economic theory to assess losses and provide expert testimony in court.
 They may calculate lost wages, benefits, business profits, and the impact of inflation or interest rates.
 Their work helps attorneys, insurance companies, and courts determine fair compensation in legal disputes.